 Just as some people lace homemade sangria with brandy, you can ramp up the potency of your mulled wine with the addition of a dash or two of a compatible spirit.
-Rum is warming and seasonal, but it might be more advisable to go for something a little lower in alcohol, like cassis or sloe gin if your wine is good and fruity; or if you have added orange slices during mulling, a little Grand Marnier, Triple Sec or Curaçao.
+Rum is warming and seasonal, but it might be more advisable to go for something a little lower in alcohol – trycassis or sloe gin if your wine is good and fruity or, if you've added orange slices during mulling, go for grand marnier, triple sec or curaçao.

 Warm your wine gently to allow the spices to infuse – and to avoid boiling off the alcohol.
 You want to serve it at a drinkable temperature – not take the roof off an unsuspecting guest’s mouth!

 There’s no reason why drivers and non-drinkers should be left out in the cold (it’s winter, after all).
-Try our recipe for Festive St Clement’s punch.
 The usual spices are complemented by zingy ginger and tangy citrus.